aig0216/aig0216.github.io/_pages/projects.md

 Years: (2014) & (2015)

-The ICCE expedition has been traveling to the remote glaciers in the Wind River Range every summer since 2014.
+The ICCE expedition has been traveling to the remote glaciers in Wyoming's Wind River Range every summer since 2014.
 Their work focuses on studying the impacts of humans and climate change on fragile alpine environments.
-Interdisciplinary science teams use varieties of methods and field projects to study glacial recession and hydrology.
+Interdisciplinary science teams use varieties of methods and field projects to study the local glaciers and hydrology.